HariniMS/wikipedia-python/README.md

 # wikipedia-python

-Getting wikipedia from google (using wikipedia)
+Getting wikipedia from google using wikipedia module